kylemeenehan/km-transform/README.md

   return person;
 }

+function shrink(person) {
+  person.height -= 2;
+  return person;
+}

+function fatten(person) {
+  person.weight += 5;
+  return person;
+}

 ```

-From here, we can create a new aged person in an imperative manner without the transform:
+From here, we can create a new modified person in an imperative manner without the transform:

 ```

 // imperative - without transform

-copyOfPerson = Object.assign({}, person);
+copyOfPerson = Object.assign({}, originalPerson);
 age(copyOfPerson);
+shrink(copyOfPerson);
+fatten(copyOfPerson);

 ```

-Or we can create a new aged person in one line of code in a functional manner with the transform""
+Or we can create a new aged person in one line of code in a functional manner with the transform:

 ```

 // functional

-functionalCopyOfPerson = person.transform(age);
+functionalCopyOfPerson = originalPerson.transform(age).transform(shrink).transform(fatten);

 ```

+It's important to note here that the transform supports the functional programming paradigm in that it doesn't modify the original object.

 km-transform depends on Object.assign, which isn't supported in some browsers.
 If you need to support those brosers, be sure to use a polyfill.